 - Why use reusable cloth pads, to begin with?

 - Fabrics used to make Reusable Pads

-- Mama Cloth or Period Pad shapes and features and other important considerations
+- Period Pad shapes, features, and other important considerations

 - How to Use a Cloth Pad